 - Worn dust shield that’s moved closer and contacting the brake rotor

 - Loose, worn, damaged, or failing wheel bearings

 - Worn or failing suspension parts

 How Do I Diagnose and Fix Wheel Scraping Noises I Hear While Driving?

 Inspect Your Rotor, Brake Pads, and Dust Shield

 - Flat blade screwdriver

 A dust shield is responsible for keeping debris, such as rocks or water, from contacting or getting trapped on your rotor.
-It’s especially helpful in areas and climates where vehicles are more likely to rust.
-The dust shield minimizes large splashes of water that could contact your rotor so it won’t rust as quickly.
+It’s especially helpful in areas and climates where vehicles are prone to rust.
+For example, the dust shield minimizes large splashes of water that could contact your rotor so it won’t rust as quickly.

-Safely raise your vehicle off the ground so you can inspect the area where the scraping noise is coming from.
+Safely raise your vehicle off the ground with a jack and jack stands so you can inspect the area where the scraping noise is coming from.